-As a starting point a detailed engagement plan was produced.
-The engagement plan detailed the proposals for engagement and was formally approved by the Social Services Partnership and Public Services Boards.
-In addition to this a Conversation/Resource pack was put together to assist the wide range of staff and community workers involved in engagement activities throughout the period of engagement.
+As a starting point a detailed engagement plan was produced [LINK ENGAGEMENT PLAN].
+This engagement plan detailed the proposals for engagement and was formally approved by the Social Services Partnership and Public Services Boards.
+In addition to this a Conversation/Resource pack [LINK resources] was put together to assist the wide range of staff and community workers involved in engagement activities throughout the period of engagement.